Just click any of the links above for more information.

 ACCESS BY AIR:

-Savannah Hilton Head International Airport (SAV) is served by major airlines Air Canada, Allegiant, American, Delta, Jet Blue, Sun Countr and United with nonstop flights to over 22 destinations including Atlanta, New York, Chicago, Charlotte, and Dallas.
+Savannah Hilton Head International Airport (SAV) is served by major airlines Air Canada, Allegiant, American, Delta, Jet Blue, Southwest and United with nonstop flights to over 22 destinations including Atlanta, New York, Chicago, Charlotte, and Dallas.
 The airport is located 46 miles north of Cooper’s Point right off I-95.
 Brunswick Golden Isles Airport (BQK) is 34 miles south and is served by Delta Connection with daily flights to Atlanta.
-Jacksonville International Airport (JAX) is 89 miles south off of I-95 and is served by Air Canada, Delta, United, American, Silver Airways, Southwest Airlines, Jet Blue and Allegiant Air.
+Jacksonville International Airport (JAX) is 89 miles south off of I-95 and is served by Frontier, Delta, United, American, Silver Airways, Southwest Airlines, Jet Blue and Allegiant Air.

-Cooper’s Point is served by the Coastal Electric Membership Cooperative and The Darien Telephone Company, which provides telephone, Internet and cable TV service.
+Cooper’s Point is served by the Coastal Electric Membership Cooperative and The Darien Telephone Company, which provides telephone, hi speed internet and cable TV service.
 Homes have septic tanks and water is provided by the community water system supported by Water Utility Management.

 Our New full-service Medical Clinic (Coastal Community Health Services) is located just outside the Cooper’s Point main gate.
 Brunswick is home to Southeast Regional Medical Center and Savannah is home to St. Joseph’s/Candler Hospital and Memorial Health University Medical Center.
 Veterans’ medical facilities are located in Hinesville, Brunswick and Savannah.